‘Growing Smarter’ together: World Bank offers lessons on East Asia education

 The World Bank’s new flagship “Growing Smarter: Learning and Equitable Development in East Asia and Pacific” report focuses on the experiences of countries in the region that have been able to expand schooling and successfully pursue system-wide education reforms.
 By examining these experiences, the report diagnoses problems and details recommendations to improve education systems in the EAP region, and indeed across the world.

-“Lessons for Education Development from East Asia: Growing Smarter” will be the theme of a special seminar hosted by the NEQMAP (Network on Education Quality Monitoring in the Asia Pacific) Secretariat at UNESCO Bangkok (5th floor) on 25 May from 2.30pm-4.30pm.
+“Lessons for Education Development from East Asia: Growing Smarter” was the theme of a special seminar hosted by the NEQMAP (Network on Education Quality Monitoring in the Asia Pacific) Secretariat at UNESCO Bangkok on 25 May 2018.

-Ms. Maki Hayashikawa, Chief of UNESCO Bangkok’s Inclusive Quality Education Section, will open the seminar with an overview of education development in Asia-Pacific.
-Her remarks will be followed by Dr. Harry Patrinos, Practice Manager for the East Asia & the Pacific region of the World Bank's education global practice, who will introduce the “Growing Smarter” report, as well as the Bank’s previous work on education quality in the “Harmonised Learning Outcomes” report.
+Ms. Maki Hayashikawa, Chief of UNESCO Bangkok’s Inclusive Quality Education Section, opened the seminar with an overview of education development in Asia-Pacific.
+Her remarks was followed by Dr. Harry Patrinos, Practice Manager for the East Asia & the Pacific region of the World Bank's education global practice, who introduced the “Growing Smarter” report, as well as the Bank’s previous work on education quality in the “Harmonised Learning Outcomes” report.

-The seminar will also include Mr. Moritz Bilagher, Head of the NEQMAP Secretariat at UNESCO Bangkok, who will introduce NEQMAP’s work in the context of Dr. Patrinos’s remarks and the concept of quality education.
-Dr. Ethel Agnes Pascua-Valenzuela, Deputy Director for Programme and Development with the SEAMEO (Southeast Asian Ministers of Education Organization) Secretariat, will address the “Growing Smarter” analysis from a South-East Asia perspective and share relevant SEAMEO work.
-An open discussion session will follow the presentations.
+The seminar also included Mr. Moritz Bilagher, Head of the NEQMAP Secretariat at UNESCO Bangkok, who introduced NEQMAP’s work in the context of Dr. Patrinos’s remarks and the concept of quality education.
+Dr. Ethel Agnes Pascua-Valenzuela, Deputy Director for Programme and Development with the SEAMEO (Southeast Asian Ministers of Education Organization) Secretariat, addressed the “Growing Smarter” analysis from a South-East Asia perspective and share relevant SEAMEO work.